aptech/docs/docs/CR-dotfeqdotfgedotfgtdotfledotfltdotfne.rst

 ::

-   y = a .eq b;
+   // Is the absolute difference between the
+   // corresponding elements of 'a' and 'b'
+   // less than or equal to '_fcmptol'? y = abs(a - b) .<= _fcmptol;

-The calling program can reset `_fcmptol` before calling these procedures:
+The calling program can reset `_fcmptol` before calling these procedures.
+For example:

 ::